Louie McCarthy-Scarsbrook

 He came through the London Broncos academy, but only played for the first team when it was named Harlequins RL in the Super League.

-LMS is contracted to play for St. Helens until 2020, which will be his testimonial season.
-In close to ten years he has won three League Leader's Shields in 2014, 2018 and 2019 plus the 2014 Super League Grand Final, 2019 Super League Grand Final and the 2020 Super League Grand Final.
-He has made one Challenge Cup Final appearance.
+LMS was contracted to play for St. Helens until 2020, which would be his testimonial season.
+In close to twelve years, he won four League Leader's Shields in 2014, 2018, 2019 and 2022 plus five Super League championships.
+He also won the 2021 Challenge Cup with St Helens.

 Background

-Louie McCarthy-Scarsbrook was born 14 January 1986 in Whitechapel, London, England.

-Grew up on the Isle of Dogs.
+McCarthy-Scarsbrook was born on 14 January 1986 in Whitechapel, London, England.
+He grew up on the Isle of Dogs, and was educated at St Joseph's Academy, Blackheath.
+He played football as a goalkeeper during his youth, but was persuaded by one of his schoolteachers to try rugby league.
+He played for Greenwich Admirals before joining London Broncos Academy ranks in 2004.

 Playing career

 Early career

-McCarthy-Scarsbrook was a product of the Quins RL Junior Academy squad.
+McCarthy-Scarsbrook was a product of the Harlequins RL Junior Academy squad.
 He toured Australia with British Amateur Rugby League Association U18s in 2004.
 He spent the 2005 season on loan at Hull FC's Senior Academy, and played a prominent role in Hull's reserve grade Grand Final winning season.

 Harlequins RL

 McCarthy-Scarsbrook returned to London and in 2006 made his Super League début.
 By 2008 Harlequins coach Brian McDermott was tipping McCarthy-Scarsbrook for a place in England's World Cup squad.

 McCarthy-Scarsbrook was named in the England training squad for the 2008 Rugby League World Cup.

 McCarthy-Scarsbrook was named in the England team to face Wales at the Keepmoat Stadium, Doncaster prior to England's departure for the 2008 Rugby League World Cup.

-McCarthy-Scarsbrook made his England début in the victory over Wales on 10 October 2008.

-McCarthy-Scarsbrook's second game for England was also against Wales, a 48-12 victory in the 2009 Four Nations tournament in which he scored a try.

 McCarthy-Scarsbrook announced on 1 September 2010 that he was to leave Quins at the end of the season after turning down a new contract.